UsuallyDanft/onova-web/replit.md

 Onova Web is a modern Next.js web application for Onovatech, a technology company that connects professionals and businesses with the best software and AI tools.
 The application serves as a marketplace platform featuring a home page, shop, community section, and various services.
 It's built with React 19 and Next.js 15, emphasizing modern web standards and performance optimization with Turbopack.

+## Recent Changes (September 2025)
+- **Color System Implementation**: Established a comprehensive CSS variables system for the Onovatech color palette in globals.css, replacing all hardcoded hex values across the codebase with semantic variable names for consistent theming and easier maintenance.

 # User Preferences

 Preferred communication style: Simple, everyday language.